Skip to main content

 pagespeed FileCachePath /var/cache/pagespeed;

 The same response is generated, but the work happens inside your nginx process instead of inside someone else's data center.
-The trade is operational ownership against vendor lock-in and per-site cost scaling.
+The trade is operational ownership against vendor lock-in and traffic-tier cost scaling.

 See also: